lastingParadox/ff-site/archive-to-markdown/md/ff2/2-tuck-and-run.md

 **Master JRM** _(23-Jun-18 08:11 PM)_

 > You ever see a video of a mourning women doing porn?
-> t!8ball Do I suddenly remember why I’m here
+> t!8ball Do I suddenly remember why I'm here

 **Tatsumaki** _(23-Jun-18 08:12 PM)_